-Following up on our JOURNEY #1 episode, we discuss the inspiration for the creative with its maker Tom Butcher who Co-founded Patchwerks, our partner for The High Guide’s new series “Psyched Audio” – an audio experience created to enjoy while under the influence of psychedelics.
+Following up on Best Music for Tripping #1, we discuss the inspiration for the creative with its maker Tom Butcher who Co-founded Patchwerks, our partner for The High Guide’s new series “Psyched Audio” – an audio experience created to enjoy while under the influence of psychedelics.

 After listening to this episode you will have a better understanding of…